Elastic Shape Analysis of Movement Data: Shape-based Functional Data Analysis

-While our approach treated alignment as agnostic to a specific performance criterion, a more formal selection method could be employed depending on the analytical objectives.
-For instance, if alignment quality is evaluated based on a predictive or inferential task, $\lambda$ could be optimized via cross-validation to maximize a relevant performance metric.
-However, in finite samples, cross-validation may yield a noisy selection due to its slow convergence to optimal results (see \citet{hall.1987.noisybw} in the context of bandwidth selection for kernel density estimation).
+While our approach treated alignment as agnostic to a specific performance criterion, a more formal selection method could be constructed depending on the analytical objective.
+For example, if the interest is in evaluating alignment quality in reference to a predictive or inferential task, $\lambda$ could be optimized via cross-validation to maximize a relevant performance metric.
+However, in finite samples, cross-validation is prone to noisy selection due to its slow convergence to optimal results (see \citet{hall.1987.noisybw} in the context of bandwidth selection for kernel density estimation).
 Alternatively, if the goal is to estimate an underlying common signal, \citet{kim.2023.ppd} provides a scale-space approach for estimating both the shape of the unknown signal and the signal itself.
-Defining a notion of optimality depends on the specific context of the analysis, and the choice of $\lambda$ for different analytical objectives remains an open area of research.
+Defining a notion of optimality depends on the specific context of the analysis, and the choice of $\lambda$ for different analytical objectives is an open question for further research.

-Next, we obtained amplitude objects by applying the (common) set of warping functions to each set of original GRF curves, which gives an intuitive representation of each component's amplitude.
+Next, we obtained amplitude objects by applying the (common) set of warping functions to each set of original GRF curves, which provides an intuitive representation of amplitude in each component.
 The amplitude objects obtained for different values of $\lambda$ are shown in the second through fourth columns of Figure~\ref{fig:FRresults}.